How to Book Surgery in China: A Step-by-Step Guide for Americans

 Let's get into it.

-Step 1: Research Your Procedure and Hospital Options
+How Do I Research My Procedure and Hospital Options in China?

 Before anything else, you need to understand what you're working with.
 Start by answering a few basic questions: